photoprism/photoprism-docs/docs/index.md

 PhotoPrism® is a server-based application for browsing, organizing and sharing your personal photo collection.
 It makes use of the latest technologies to automatically tag and find pictures without getting in your way.

-Say goodbye to solutions that force you to upload your visual memories to the cloud.
+Say goodbye to solutions that force you to upload your visual memories to the cloud!

 ![Screenshot](img/preview.jpg)